Symbolic Mathematical Computation 1965--1975: The emergence of a discipline: Introduction

+However, we do not attempt here to define what is, and what is not, a topic relevant to Computer Algebra even for the time period we consider, and instead we simply admit that we omit some topics in this paper.
+We used ``Symbolic Mathematical Computation'' in the title, to make it a bit clearer for outsiders.
 At one end of the spectrum have been groups that have built software to be applied in a range of mathematical and engineering domains.
 At the other end have been those concerned with theory.
 To some extent, this can be seen as the continuation of earlier work to rebuild mathematics from a constructivist standpoint.
-The mix of tensions and cross-pollination across the different approaches is part of what gives the subject and its associated conferences some of their flavour.
+The mix of tensions and cross-pollination across the different approaches is part of what gives the subject and its associated conferences some of its flavour.